Former Dallas Hotel That Hosted Beatles, Hendrix And Zeppelin Becomes Affordable Housing

 “The residents that are going to get to live here, whether they're paying fair market or they're getting a subsidy, they're going to have a really amazing place to live for the rest of their lives and for generations to come,” Narvaez said.

 This isn’t the first affordable housing project Sycamore Strategies has taken on in Dallas.
-Lake Highlands residents opposed the mixed-income project the company had proposed near Forest Lane and U.S. 75, but the city council approved that project, Cypress Creek at Forest Lane, last year.
+Lake Highlands residents opposed the mixed-income Cypress Creek at Forest Lane project the company proposed near Forest Lane and U.S. 75, though the city council ultimately approved it.
+While that project is no longer moving forward, the company's $28.5M Cypress Creek at Montford Drive, a 168-unit multifamily development at 14119 Montfort Drive in Dallas, is under construction.

 Hunt Capital Partners is Sycamore’s development partner on the Cabana project, and Andres Construction is serving as the general contractor.